GoogleChrome/web.dev/src/site/content/en/blog/centering-in-css/index.md

 ### The Resilience Ringer

-The Resilience Ringer is the implementation of my beliefs that a centering strategy should be resilient to international layouts, CMS editing, and dynamic content.
+The Resilience Ringer is the implementation of my beliefs that a centering strategy should be resilient to international layouts, variable sized viewports, text edits and dynamic content.
 These tenets helped shape the following resilience tests for the centering techniques to endure: